clay-curry/clay-curry/README.md

 - 🔭 I'm 24, Oklahoma-based, dreaming of more RAM and relocating near a big red hanging bridge
 - 🌱 When I’m not submitting pull requests, I'm probably reading docs or taking notes on [Mastering PostCSS](https://github.com/PacktPublishing/Mastering-PostCSS-for-Web-Design)
-- 👯 I am always thrilled to get coffee, hit the gym, or work together on some [interesting things](https://claycurry.com/#interests)
+- 👯 I am always thrilled to get coffee, hit the gym, or work together on [somthing interesting](https://claycurry.com/#interests)
 - 📫 Want to get in touch?
 [My email is on my website](https://claycurry.com).
 <br>